Meaford Power Station: Meaford B

-The annual output of Meaford B in GWh was:The five cooling towers were demolished in September 1991, followed by formal closure of the station on 1 October 1991.
+The five cooling towers were demolished in September 1991, followed by formal closure of the station on 1 October 1991.
 Demolition of the station then commenced, and was completed on 9 June 1996 with the felling of the chimney, which made the national television news that day.

 Two steam railway locomotives and two diesel railway locomotives are preserved at heritage railways in Northern England and the Midlands (Foxfield Light Railway).

 The site is largely empty as of October 2020 apart from two operational 132kV substations (Barlaston & Meaford 'C') for Western Power Distribution, though some 'A' station buildings were occupied for business use, these have now been vacated and the buildings have now fallen into complete disrepair.
 The site is monitored 24/7 remotely using CCTV and motion detection systems.

 A new company Meaford Energy Limited (MEL) has now submitted a DCO Application for the Meaford Energy Centre (MEC), a new combined cycle gas turbine (CCGT) power station and its integral gas and electricity connections to be built on part of the site of the old power stations.
 The new power station is proposed to have a generating capacity of up to 299MWe.
 Meaford Energy Limited (MEL) is a joint venture between Glenfinnan and St. Modwen – the owners of the site.